thec3uk/prayer-room/README.md

 ## future ideas

 - store count in local storage?
+  - limit the amount that can be clicked?
 - OAuth with ChurchSuite
   - then prefill or one click sign up
   - public/private prayers